 Suggested Read: 10 Beaches In Belgium That You Must Visit On Your Trip

 18. Knokke-Heist: Unmatched Scenic Beauty

 Knokke-Heist is one of the best places to visit in Belgium in one day.
 It is a small Belgian coastal town located on the edge of the famous Zwin Nature Park.
 The place attracts tourists from all across the world as the place boasts of its scenic beauty and rich history.
 It’s known for the surrounding mudflats and gorgeous sandy beach.
 The most commonly seen birds are oystercatchers and storks.
 It is also known for The For Freedom Museum which describes the history of the area during the Second World War.

-Key Attractions: For Freedom Museum, The Zwin, Zwin Nature Park and Knokke Casino
+Tourist Attractions: For Freedom Museum, The Zwin, Zwin Nature Park and Knokke Casino

 Where To Stay: Hotel Adagio, Villa Verdi, Manoir du Dragon and Hotel Binnenhof